saurabhannadate93/saurabhannadate93.github.io/_posts/2019-06-15-Whats-my-House-Worth.md

 - TotRmsAbvGrd
 - Fireplaces

 Since the number of variables were reduced, hyperparameter optimization was again performed to derive the best performing hyperparameters.
 The best performing model had max_depth = 16 and depth = 6 with n_estimators fixed at 1000.
 It had a OOB R-square score of 82%.
-Since this satisfied our modeling success criteron, I finalized as my final model object.
+Since this satisfied our modeling success criteron, this was finalized as the final model object.
 The model object was saved as a pickle file to be integrated into the full pipeline.
 Figure 6 highlights the feature importances for the final model.

 <figure style="width: 800px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/house_worth/Fig6.png" alt="">